a few things to keep in mind about colour:

 Hand dying is not at all like mixing paint.
 We can’t simply adjust our recipes, to lighten, darken or otherwise influence how the dye comes out.
 On the contrary, it can take many, many trial batches just to get a single colour recipe to work, and then it might just stop working somewhere down the road.
 We aren’t being stubborn, we just really can’t control the outcome that much.

-5 ) nearby colours affect people’s colour perceptions
+5 ) lighting, shadows and nearby colours affect your colour perception

 We often hear the question: “The colours I chose looked much different once I got them home, why?”
 This is because surrounding and adjacent colours can affect colour perception.